VOLUNTEERPROGRAMS

 Teen Writers Studio (TWS) is a year-long creative writing workshop that connects high school students to fellow writers, including peers and older professionals in the field.
 It’s open to anyone in 7th-12th grade and welcomes youth from all over the city.
 TWS members meet frequently each month to write together, talk about writing, and produce a literary chapbook each year.
 If you’re into any of the above, this space is for you.

 Each spring, TWS students produce a chapbook, which they share and celebrate at a release party with friends, family, and 826CHI’s community.
-Purchase 2022-2023's publication, All the Beauty It Brings, at the Wicker Park Secret Agent Supply Co.

 School building icon